IAS Scientific Conference Postponed In Wake Of Travel Restrictions - UrduPoint

 IAS Scientific Conference Postponed In Wake Of Travel Restrictions

-The Islamic World Academy of Sciences (IAS) Secretariat has decided to postpone its 22nd conference on "Landscape of Science, Technology and Innovation in the Islamic Countries" scheduled to be held from April 15-16, 2020 in Amman, Jordan
+The Islamic World Academy of Sciences (IAS) Secretariat has decided to postpone its 22nd conference on "Landscape of Science, Technology and Innovation in the Islamic Countries" earlier scheduled to be held from April 15-16 this year in Amman, Jordan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Mar, 2020 ) :The Islamic World academy of Sciences (IAS) Secretariat has decided to postpone its 22nd conference on "Landscape of Science, Technology and Innovation in the Islamic Countries" scheduled to be held from April 15-16, 2020 in Amman, Jordan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Mar, 2020 ) :The Islamic World academy of Sciences (IAS) Secretariat has decided to postpone its 22nd conference on "Landscape of Science, Technology and Innovation in the Islamic Countries" earlier scheduled to be held from April 15-16 this year in Amman, Jordan.

 According to an official of COMSTECH, the conference has been postponed in the light of unpredictable measures with regard to coronavirus quarantine regulations at different airports in the world.